Infantino 'dismayed' after name found in Panama Papers

 While offshore accounts are not in themselves illegal, the documents have caused public outrage over how the world's rich and powerful are able to move money around and avoid taxes.

-Mossack Fonseca, which specialises in setting up offshore companies, denies any wrongdoing.
+Mossack Fonseca, which specializes in setting up offshore companies, denies any wrongdoing.

 Reuters has not seen the documents and cannot verify the media reports.